 In Altstadt you can find the longest bar in the world, which is actually a whole street, bar after bar, it is difficult to tell where one ends and the other one starts.
 Drinks specific for this area are Altbier (darker beer), Killepitsch (liqueur) and the Rhenish (white wine); all very tasty.

 bEAUTY AND FITNESS

 There are a couple of Fitness First clubs in and around the city (KÖ or Schadow Arkade).
 The International Hotel offers Holmes Place.
 Next to this you can also rent a bike (https://www.duesseldorf.de/radschlag/fahrradhaendler-werkstaetten.html) or take your running shoes for a ride/walk along the Rhine River (evening with lighting).

 For a short relaxation you could enjoy swimming/sauna at the Münster Therme (beautiful traditional swimming hall).
 Or enjoy a relaxing beauty treatment at Babor Spa Düsseldorf at the Hofgarten.
 There are also many of the 5* hotels offering special packages (via hotel website)

 SAFETY and emergency services

 As for the safety I do feel very safe in this city.
-The one area where I maybe don‘t feel as comfortable is around the central train station so called Hauptbahnhofm just like any other train station in the world.
-This is a good place for people watching.
-Also one of the “wilder parts” of the city are some of the streets around Altstadt (downtown), where a lot of partying takes place, the area can be very crowded with lots of bachelor/ette parties going on during the weekend, lots of fun though.
+The one area where I maybe don‘t feel as comfortable is around the central train station so called “Hauptbahnhof” (only 1 KM around the station).
+Just like any other train station in the world.
+Also one of the “wilder parts” of the city are some of the streets around Altstadt (downtown), where a lot of partying takes place, the area can be very crowded with lots of bachelor/ette parties going on during the weekend.
+Lots of fun though.

 Networking: See who is networking in Dusseldorf now